Wood, hands, beauty

 Chamonix Christmas Market

-In December, the valley lights up.
-From Servoz to Vallorcine, it's magical, and the Chamonix Christmas Market brings together the best of local creations.
-You'll meet Le Chamoniard—of course—and other wood craftsmen: the crystal maker Georges Moreira, who crafts necklaces made of wood, quartz, or fluorite, or Graveurs des Cimes, known for their mountain panoramas engraved on wooden boards.
-Gifts that smell of sawdust, snow, and passion.
-In the Valley, you leave with a souvenir and a story to tell.
+In December, the valley comes alive with light.
+From Servoz to Vallorcine, the magic is real, and the Chamonix Christmas Market brings together the finest local creations.
+You’ll find Le Chamoniard, of course, and other gifted woodcraft artisans: crystal maker Georges Moreira, who designs necklaces combining wood with quartz or fluorite, or Graveurs des Cimes, known for their stunning mountain panoramas engraved on wooden boards.

 More information